What Are Male Sexual Problems?

 - Diseases that affect the nervous system, including strokes, spinal cord injuries, multiple sclerosis, long-standing diabetes, and Parkinson's disease

-- Damage following pelvic surgery (such as prostate, colon, or bladder surgery)
+- Damage to arteries or veins following pelvic surgery (such as prostate, colon, or bladder surgery) or after radiation treatment

 - Conditions that affect the penis directly, such as Peyronie's disease (penile curvature) or injury to the penis itself or to the arteries, veins, or nerves that supply the penis